 Definitions

-System performance is characterised by a number of different aspects, including Accuracy, Integrity, Continuity, Availability and Coverage, each of which is defined in IMO 915 (22) & IMO 1046 (27) as:
+System performance is characterised by a number of different aspects, including Accuracy, Integrity, Continuity, Availability and Coverage, as:

 Absolute accuracy (Geodetic or Geographic accuracy).
 The accuracy of a position estimate with respect to the geographic or geodetic co-ordinates of the Earth.